UM-Bridge/umbridge/hpc/README.md

     # -f : request ssh to go to the background once the ssh connection has been established
 ```

-While the SSH tunnel is running, you can run the client on your own device, and connect it to the load balancer via `localhost:4242`.
+While the SSH tunnel is running, you can run the client on your own device, and connect it to the load balancer via `http://localhost:4242`.

-## Example

-An example server is in the folder `test/MultiplyBy2`.
-The server `minimal-server.cpp` take the input written in `client.py`, multiply them by 2 and then return.

-Currently, it will run and test 4 models in parallel, but the LoadBalancer server will process them in sequence.